HOW A GREAT PRE-TREATMENT ROUTINE IMPROVES LASH EXTENSIONS RETENTION

 Can You Skip It?

 Yes, you can.
-We'd actually recommend that you DO skip Booster if you're new to lashes and just getting to grips with placing extensions.
+We'd actually recommend that you do skip Booster if you're new to lashes and are just getting to grips with placing extensions.
 If you're a bit more experienced and you use Booster once though, you're sure to be a lifelong fan!